anu-rag/slate/source/includes/_users.md

 ## Create User

-Parameter | Default | Description
+Attribute | Default | Description
 --------- | ------- | -----------
-user_id             | None    | Id of the user who is sending the request. username            | None    | Username for the user.
+username            | None    | Username for the user.
 Maximum character length 128. password            | None    | Password for the user first_name          | None    | First name of the user.
 Maximum character length 30. last_name           | None    | Surname of the user.
 Maximum character length 30. personal_email      | None    | Email of the user.
-Maximum character length 254. mobile              | NULL    |
-emergency_contact   | NULL    | Contact number of the person in case of emergency. permanent_address   | NULL    | Address field.
-Maximum character length 500.
-current_address     | NULL    | Address field.
-Maximum character length 500.
-interests           | NULL    | User intersts.
+Maximum character length 254. mobile              | NULL    | Personal phone number of the user. emergency_contact   | NULL    | Contact number of the person in case of emergency. permanent_address   | NULL    | Address field.
+Maximum character length 500. current_address     | NULL    | Address field.
+Maximum character length 500. interests           | NULL    | User intersts.
 Address field.
-Maximum character length 200. work_email          | NULL    | Email of the user.
-Maximum character length 254. contact_number      | NULL    | Company provided mobile number, if so. employee_id         | NULL    | Unique identifier for the employee in the company. designation         | NULL    | Designation of the user. department          | NULL    | Department of the user. location            | NULL    | Residing city of the user.
+Maximum character length 200. company_name        | NULL    | Company name of the employee.
+Maximum character length 500. work_email          | NULL    | Email of the user.
+Maximum character length 254. contact_number      | NULL    | Company provided mobile number, if so. employee_id         | NULL    | Unique identifier for the employee in the company.
+Maximum character length 250. designation         | NULL    | Designation of the user. department          | NULL    | Department of the user. location            | NULL    | Residing city of the user.